johanjaners/mf4_analyzer/README.md

 # 🛠️ MF4 Signal Extraction Playground

 This repo was a sandbox to test .mf4 signal extraction with asammdf.
 It’s no longer actively maintained due to performance limitations on large datasets.

+Future work will focus on:
+- Direct .mf4 analysis in Python
+- Signal-level tools like CSV Analyzer or Battery IR Calculator

+---

 # 📁 MF4 to CSV Converter (Signal-Filtered)